What’s On in Perth This Weekend: Sitchu’s Top Picks

 Yanehep’s Lavender Estate

-Located only 40 minutes from Perth, Yanchep’s dreamy Lavender Estate is primed for spring picnics and play dates.
-Right now, you’ll find thousands of ornamental lavender varieties on show, with the full burst coming through over summer.
-Plus, a playground for the kids and seasonal experiences like distillery tours, botanical cocktails, and a gorgeous Devonshire tea, complete with lavender scones.
-Before you go, grab a scoop of lavender ice cream and stroll through the gorgeous gift shop.
+Located only 40 minutes from Perth, Yanchep’s dreamy Lavender Estate is primed for picnics and play dates, especially now that its thousands of lavender varieties are in full bloom.
+Add to this a shady playground for the kids and seasonal experiences like distillery tours, botanical cocktails, and a gorgeous Devonshire tea, complete with lavender scones, and you have all the makings of a good day trip.
+Before you go, grab a scoop of their iconic lavender ice cream and stroll through the gorgeous gift shop.

 272 Old Yanchep Rd, Carabooda